HenryThompson21/github-pages-with-jekyll/index.md

 * Math
 * English

-List to buy Christmas gifts for:
+List of teachers to buy Christmas gifts for:
 1. Mr. Gretz
 2. Mommy
 3. Ms. Golden